Awards

-An independent news agency, Women's eNews, editor in chief Rita Henley Jensen and its writers have won over 35 awards since it was founded in 2000.
+An independent news agency, Women’s eNews has won over 35 awards since it was founded in 2000.

 2011